Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without cluttering your garden.

 You can go for a regular upholstered couch, but an outdoor bench adds an irresistible classic feel.
 It’s also a lot cheaper!

 The one thing I love about installing a pergola in your backyard is the privacy it provides you with.
 On top of that, a pergola also offers shade and the ability to hang different plants.

 Here, you can see a bunch of wisterias floating over a simple dining table.
 The wisterias look green now.
 But wait until spring and they’ll bloom with a beautiful bluish-purple color.

 Although the striped cushions are the smallest part of this setting, I think they complete it like the last puzzle piece.

 Be better prepared for your next tea party with friends or family!
 It’s always better to have a backyard that’s not so cluttered.
 Aim for a setting that allows for a good amount of sunlight.

 Take this one, for example — plants are limited to small areas by the window and wall.
-The sleek dining table and chairs fit well with the overall simple theme.
+I think that the dining area fits perfectly, without taking up too much space.

 Consider A Mighty Fig Tree

 I believe that growing a fig tree in your garden is one of the best small garden ideas you can apply, something which Gardener’s Path, a well-known blog all about gardening tips, also agrees with.
 If your climate permits, of course.

 The great thing about it is how beautiful its leaves look.
 With these large, staggered, and star-shaped leaves, you’ll enjoy a lovely and wide shade in your garden.
 Not to mention the delicious figs, of course.